Most recent content update: April 1, 2026

 This is a Limited Submission funding opportunity.
 An institution-wide internal selection process is required prior to proposal submission to DOE.
 Only one application per focus area may be submitted by any one organization as the lead institution.

-The internal deadline is March 30.
+• The internal deadline was March 30.
 More information on the selection and submission process is available through the Stanford Funding Opportunities portal.

 For questions about the limited submissions process, email limitedsubmissions@stanford.edu